 Are you making the right first impression with your potential customers?
 Your print marketing materials are often the first thing that a lead will see, serving as an introduction to your company.
 It is important that your company has control over how you present your brand to the world.
-Choosing the right paper material for your print marketing collateral is an important part of this process.
-Below, we will discuss some of the factors that companies should consider when choosing paper materials for their print marketing collateral.
+Choosing effective marketing materials for your print marketing collateral is an important part of this process.
+Below, we will discuss some of the factors that companies should consider when choosing the right types of printed marketing materials for their print marketing collateral.

 The finish of the paper you use is one of the ways that you can easily highlight the unique qualities of your print marketing design.
 One of the most common finishes is matte coated paper, which has a dull and flat finish.
 This is popular for business cards, letterhead, and brochures because it feels more formal and makes the text more legible.